bjornicus/Resume/README.md

 `Aug 2008 - Aug 2010`
 *Software Developer in Test - Xbox 360 Foundation Test Tools*
   - Developed and maintained tools to enable PC-driven automated testing of the Xbox 360 shell, including a UI automation library and test harness.
-Successfully introduced unit testing, test driven development, and pair programming into my team.
+Introduced unit testing, test driven development, and pair programming into the team.
   - Developed automated tests for Kinect-related shell features during the lead-up to Kinect launch.